Avaiga/taipy-doc/docs/manuals/core/concepts/pipeline.md

     This problem has been modeled in two pipelines - one pipeline for the forecasting algorithm and one for the production planning algorithm.
 As a consequence, the two algorithms can have two different workflows.
 They can run independently, under different schedules.
-For example, one on a fixed schedule (e.g. every week) and one on demand interactively triggered by end-users.
+For example, one on a fixed schedule (e.g. every week) and one on demand, interactively triggered by end-users.